 Fab Academy Certificates provide familiarity with technical options and capabilities, hands-on experience, and direction for further study.
 Each requires, and is evaluated by, developing and documenting projects.
 They are periodically renewed to reflect best practices.
 The Certificates typically require one week.
 They are combined in the Diploma, which requires about half a year, with progress evaluated by skills and projects rather than time or credits.
 The Fab Academy faculty is coordinated by CBA’s Director Prof. Neil Gershenfeld.
 Hands-on class work is guided by instructors in the labs with the skills to supervise and evaluate Certificates.

-After six months, Diploma students show their projects by video conference.
-The information and techniques learned from previous classes/assignments were gathered in order to propose, analyze, develop, and fabricate a product/object with function, which embraced a variety of fields: arts, energy, textiles, toys, interaction, and more.
+After five months, Diploma students show their projects by video conference.
+The information and techniques learned from previous classes/assignments were gathered in order to propose, analyse, develop, and fabricate a product/object with function, which embraced a variety of fields: arts, energy, textiles, toys, interaction, and more.